Dixons Broadgreen Academy: Sports

-Broadgreen have been successful in sport over the last few years.
-Games such as football, basketball, hockey, and rugby have been played.
-The school offer sports for disabled, deaf, and blind children as well, such as boccia and curling, which they won both in 2017 (boccia and curling), and 2018 (boccia).
+Dixons Broadgreen has had some sporting success over the last few years, and offers games such as football, basketball, hockey, and rugby.
+The school also offers sports for disabled, deaf, and blind children, such as boccia and curling, which they won both in 2017 (boccia and curling), and 2018 (boccia).

 Ofsted Report

 Between 11–12 December 2018, Ofsted carried out an inspection of the school's teaching standards and learning facilities.
 In its report of 5 February 2019, Ofsted found that the school was ‘inadequate’ and that special measures were required to improve standards.
 Following the report, the authority conducted a monitoring visit in December 2019 which concluded that sufficient improvements had not taken place.